monsterkodi/kakao/kakao.app/kode/ked/notes.md

 ##### todo

 - finder
-    - has a search toggle, which searches and appends results from prjct files
+    - has a search mode, which searches and appends results from prjct files
-    - results can be loaded into a new 'tab'
+    - add ability to load search results into a new 'tab'
+    - search should highlight after goto

 - funclist